gnperdue/CheatSheets/Excel.markdown

 ### Freeze header rows

 Choose "Freeze Panes" or "Freeze Top Row" from the "Layout" tab on a Mac.
 (It is over on the far right, under the "Window" sub menu.)
+Note, you need to select the row _below_ the row you want frozen - selecting the top (header) row on its own won't do what you want.
+Select the row below it.

 ### Quickly move around